tikv/rfcs/text/0096-rawkv-stale-read.md

 ### TiKV

-The replica should read the local storage with a `read_ts` that reuses the mechanism from the stale read of TxnKV.
-This requires the replica to check the `read_ts` against the `safe_ts` which is advaneced by `CheckLeader` message from the store of the leader.
+ While trying to read data, clients should specify a timestamp which attachs to the request header as `read_ts`, typically a timestamp few seconds ago.
+The replica should read the local storage with the `read_ts` and reuses the mechanism from the stale read of TxnKV.
+This requires the replica to check the `read_ts` against the `safe_ts` which is advaneced by `CheckLeader` message from the store of the leader or `resolve-ts` worker.
 As long as the `safe_ts` is no less than `read_ts`, the replica is allowed to read the key from local storage.

 ### Client